 Please contact the Forum Office if you wish to discuss a potential submission.
-We also publicise the Award application via the Forum's twitter account: @solent_forum.
+We also publicise the award application via the Forum's twitter account: @solent_forum.

 All students, irrespective of institution attended, may apply for a bursary as long as they meet the application form criteria.
 The geographical area covered by the dissertation must coincide, either totally or partially, with the Solent Forum study boundary, including the Isle of Wight.
 The project must also be on a coastal topic or theme that furthers the knowledge base in the Solent.

-The fund will help meet essential travel and research expenses, such as labarotory costs, that have been incurred by the applicant.
+The fund will help meet essential travel and research expenses, such as laboratory costs, that have been incurred by the applicant.
 The award is not intended to pay for printing or binding costs, nor for hardware such as laptops.
-There will be a limit of £200 per project, payable on receipt of the final dissertation.
+There will be a limit of £300 per project, payable on receipt of the final dissertation.
 Evidence will need to be provided before payment including scanned receipts, and mileage for any travel expenses.

-For those who are successful in their application, a condition of the funding will be that the Solent Forum is to receive copy of the finished dissertation; it will be uploaded to the Solent Forum's website.
+For those who are successful in their application, a condition of the funding will be that the Solent Forum is to receive copy of the finished dissertation; it will be uploaded or linked to the Solent Forum's website.
 Upon receipt of the finished dissertation and notification of expenses the Award will be paid.
 Award recipients will be invited to present their findings at a Solent Forum members' meeting and we will publicise the research to the Solent's coastal community.